sruthi-neeruganti/Locationfinder/README.md

 GeoLocationData: Contains all the location data fields such as CountryName,Currency,StatusCode,Message.

-SparkRestserviceTest:Contains all the route information and req param feilds to access the services through API key Provided by https://app.ipgeolocation.io/.This class return Json response in the browser.(localhost:4567:geolocate/<ipaddress>)
+GeoLocationController:Contains all the route information and req param feilds to access the services through API key Provided by https://app.ipgeolocation.io/.This class return Json response in the browser.(localhost:4567:geolocate/<ipaddress>)

 SparkJobClientTest: Contains the client code .

-Routes:
-get("/your-route-path/", (request, response) -> {
-    // your callback code
-});

 The JSON Response Structure: